LuiseFreese/blog/how-to-stay-organized-with your-emails-like-rockstar.md

 ### Label Your Mails
-Starting in the morning you will see a huge amount of new mails waiting for you to respond, take action, call back etc. We have to qualify those mails using two steps:
-step: categorize your mail.
+Starting in the morning you will see a huge amount of new mails waiting for you to respond, take action, call back etc. We have to qualify those mails using two steps: categorize your mail.
 Your category is the answer on the question WHAT do I have to do? press on one QuickStep.
 Your QuickStep is the answer on the Question till WHEN do I have to complete this?
 Repeat this with every new mail.
 After that, your inbox is empty.
 YEAH!
 Stay focused